wp-plugins/multisite-language-switcher/readme.txt

 == Changelog ==

+= 0.6.3 =
+* bugfix: there was a problem with restore_current_blog() and more then 2 languages
+* bugfix: problem under some circumstancess with the content_filter

+= 0.6.2 =
+* bugfix: sometimes no flag was shown because WPLANG could be empty for en_US-Blogs in the network

 = 0.6.1 =
-* bugfix: notice when Msls::$txt was requested for output of the link-title
+* bugfix: notice when MslsLink::$txt was requested for output of the link-title

 = 0.6 =
 * new: relations between categories and tags in different languages